BaeKunHee/Portfolio/02_data_cleaning/README.md

 KMA data are observational and sensor-based.
 Missingness and extreme values may reflect real-world processes, not mere errors.
 Therefore, we treat cleaning as an explicit policy rather than a one-off preprocessing step.

+---

+## 7. Boundary of statistical assumptions

+At this stage, we explicitly limit statistical assumptions to the following:
+- Placeholder values are not observations.
+- Missingness is preserved as information.

+No assumptions are made about:
+- distributional form
+- independence
+- stationarity
+- linearity

+These assumptions are deferred to later stages where analysis goals are defined.

+---

+## 8. Reproducibility and auditability

+All cleaning decisions are:
+- deterministic
+- parameterized
+- logged via summary reports

+This allows downstream users to:
+- reproduce the exact cleaning step
+- inspect missingness patterns
+- revise assumptions without modifying raw data